 - ground up oyster shell

-A few rounds of golf and an oyster roast… What more does a duck need to produce it’s first eggs?
+A few rounds of golf and an oyster roast… What more does a duck need to produce its first eggs?
 Actually, the reasons for these two additions have a logical explanation:

-(2) Ground Oyster Shells – to give her a boost of calcium needed to help produce a good healthy egg with a well-formed, hard shell.
-According to the experts, female ducks (and chickens too) will only eat the oyster shell if they need it, and the males could care less about it.
+This oyster shell was put in a separate bowl, not mixed in with the duck food.
+Why?
+Female ducks (and chickens too) will only eat the oyster shell if they need it, and the males couldn’t care less about it.

-Growing healthy food isn’t all about altruism, economics or our own general wellbeing.
+Growing healthy food isn’t just about altruism, economics, or our own general wellbeing.
 There’s something indescribably magical about the process, whether that food comes in the form of a plant or an animal.
 There’s a knowledge base and a sense of connection to the earth that you can’t quite put into words.

 Some things can be learned, but they can’t be taught.

 - Duck eggs vs chicken eggs: how do they compare?